-Despite varying definitions, it is without a doubt that city populations have been on the rise steadily throughout the 20th and 21st centuries.
-The number of people living in urban areas with populations of 10 million or more has jumped from 69.5 million in 1975 to a staggering 472.8 million in 2015.
-China has had a significant impact on this growth, with more than half of its population living in urban areas in 2017.
-As of 2018, the three largest urban agglomerations are Tokyo, Delhi, and Shanghai with populations of 37.4, 28.5, and 25.6 million people, respectively.
+Megacity populationDespite varying definitions, there is no doubt that city populations have been growing throughout the 20th and 21st centuries.
+The number of people living in urban areas with 10 million inhabitants or more has rocketed from 69.5 million in 1975 to 472.8 million in 2015.
+Moreover, this number is projected to almost double until 2035.
+It is no wonder as more than 80 percent of the U.S. population lived in urban areas as of 2019.
+In China, the degree of urbanization exceeded 60 percent in the same year.